rdegges/rdegges-blog/articles/2010/what-i-do-at-work.md

+---
-Title: What I Do At Work
+title: "What I Do At Work"
-Date: 2010-08-15
-Tags: programming, telephony
+date: "2010-08-15"
+tags: ["programming", "telephony"]
+slug: "what-i-do-at-work"
-Summary: My best attempt at explaining what I actually do at work.
+description: "My best attempt at explaining what I actually do at work."
+---

 ![Desk Sketch][]